tpjg/goriakpbc/README.md

 ## Note:
-This work has been forked and is **maintained by [Basho](http://basho.com)**, the creators of Riak.
+This work has influenced the client that is **maintained by [Basho](http://basho.com)**, the creators of Riak.
 You can contribute [to the repository here](https://github.com/basho/riak-go-client) or install with `go get github.com/basho/riak-go-client`.

 ---